Back to home page click here

 - Historically most members of the House of Lords have been what we called hereditary peers.
 This meant that years ago a king or queen nominated a member of the aristocracy to be a member of the House and, since then, the right to sit in the House has passed through the family from generation to generation.
 Clearly this is totally undemocratic and the last Labour Government abolished the right of all but 92 of these hereditary peers to sit in the House.

 - Almost all the other members of today's House of Lords are what we call life peers.
 This means that they have been chosen by the Queen, on the advice of the Government, to sit in the House for as long as they live, but afterwards no member of their family has the right to sit in the House.
-Many are former senior politicians.
-Others are very distinguished figures in fields such as education, health and social policy.
+Almost 200 are former Members of Parliament.
+Others are distinguished figures in fields such as education, health and social policy.

 - A small number of other members - 26 - are Archbishops and Bishops of the Church of England.
 Iran is the only other country in the world that provides automatic seats for senior religious figures in its legislature.

 - At the last count (1999), two-thirds of peers were aged over 65 and 15% were aged over 80.
 There is no retirement age.

 - There is nowhere near sufficient seating capacity in the chamber of the House of Lords for all the peers.
 Members do not sit at desks (like most legislatures) but on long, red-covered benches and there is only seating capacity for 230 peers out of the total of 850.
 Even on a 'whipped' vote, a couple of hundred peers will not turn up.

 - House of Lords reform is unfinished business.
 The Parliament Act of 1911 first raised the prospect of an elected upper house but it has still not happened.
 There is a cross-party consensus that it should become a mainly elected body, although there is as yet no agreement on the details of the next stage of reform.